developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

 ## Overview

-DataWedge provides the capability for any application on the device to acquire data from various input sources (such as barcode scanner, MSR, RFID, voice, and serial port) and manipulate the data as needed based on simple options or complex rules.
+Zebra DataWedge provides the capability for any application on the device to acquire data from various input sources (such as barcode scanner, MSR, RFID, voice, and serial port) and manipulate the data as needed based on simple options or complex rules.
 Available out-of-the-box with every Zebra Android device, DataWedge can easily be configured to automatically provide data capture services within any particular app; to use a particular scanner, reader or other peripheral device; and to properly format and transmit data to the right app.

 There are 2 approaches to capture data:
 * **No-code** - eliminates the need for any programming or app modification by capturing and processing data with the use of [DataWedge profiles](../profiles) configured from the user interface.